-Before the student starts his/her/their thesis, the student has to set up a written thesis plan, using the appropriate form, in consultation with and consent from the thesis examiners.

-Use of the most recent form provided by the Board of Examiners is mandatory.
-The thesis plan needs approval of the Board of Examiners before the thesis work can start.
+- 1. Before the student starts his/her/their thesis, the student has to set up a written thesis plan, using the appropriate form, in consultation with and consent from the thesis examiners.
+The use of the most recent form provided by the Board of Examiners is mandatory. - 2.
+The student must adhere to the deadline for the submission of the thesis plan. - 3.
+The thesis plan needs approval of the Board of Examiners before the thesis work can start. - 4.
+The student must qualify according to the requirements in Article 5.3 of the EER at the time of submission of the plan.
+The Board of Examiners can decide to grant conditional approval in case there is a reasonable expectancy that the student will qualify within 3 weeks from the deadline. - 5.
 In principle there should be no confidentiality agreement covering the thesis or thesis work, and any confidentiality agreement that might be there in very exceptional circumstances, is subject to approval by the legal department, the program director and the Board of Examiners, and must be signed by an authorized person.